Manishaa755/Ayubliss_AI_Healthcare/README.md

-# AYUCARE - Disease Detection and Ayurvedic Medicine Recommendation System
+# AYUBLISS- Disease Detection and Ayurvedic Medicine Recommendation System
 AYUCARE is a web application that uses machine learning algorithms to detect diseases from symptoms and recommend Ayurvedic medicine.
 The application uses two machine learning models, both of which use decision tree algorithms.

 ### Installation